-If you are selected to be a mission specialist on the Isolation (ISO) Team, your mission will be to work with and monitor hazardous chemicals, radioactive materials and micrometeoroid impact panels.
+If you are selected to be a mission specialist on the Isolation (ISO) Team, your mission will be to work with and monitor radioactive materials, hazardous chemicals, and meteoroids.
 Your assignment will involve reading, writing and using robots.

-- balance an instrument used to determine mass - chemical a substance that causes reaction or property change in liquids, solids or gases - cpm (counts per minute) the number of radioactive particles striking the sensor of a Geiger counter during each minute - filter a device used to remove impurities from the air - Geiger counter a device used to measure radioactivity - isolation chamber an airtight, sealed work area - radioactivity a natural property of some materials that causes them to emit sub-atomic particles (high levels of radioactivity are hazardous to living things.) - solar array a device placed in a position to collect radiant energy from the sun (often used to provide power to space vehicles)
+- balance an instrument used to determine mass - cpm (counts per minute) the number of radioactive particles striking the sensor of a Geiger counter during each minute - filter a device used to remove impurities from the air - Geiger counter a device used to measure radioactivity - isolation chamber an airtight, sealed work area - radioactivity a natural property of some materials that causes them to emit sub-atomic particles (high levels of radioactivity are hazardous to living things.)

-Measure mass of meteoroids Test for micrometeoroid impacts Test for radioactivity Send and receive messages Missio
+Monitor chemical bottles Test for radioactivity Test for UV radiation Send and receive messages